frankkramer-lab/aucmedi/docs/getstarted/usage_automl.md

 ## Dataset Setup

-AUCMEDI AutoML expects a fixed dataset structure with default parameters.
+AUCMEDI AutoML expects a fixed dataset structure if run on default parameters.
 The dataset structure is by default in the working directory for CLI or is mounted as volume into the container for Docker.